mattrankin10/human_action/README.md

 # human_action

 To run:

--download git repo save to project dir
+- download git repo save to project dir

+#Run in Google Colab

+- In Google Drive save downloaded project dir to drive.

--open Model.pynb in jupyter notebook
+- open Model.pynb in Google Colab

--in main() and train() functions enter your project path
+- in main() and train() functions enter your project path